 I am a ceramicist based in Limehouse, East London.
 I work from the small studio at the bottom of my garden, where I have a wheel and small kiln.
 All of my ceramics are hand-thrown and fired.

 I studied English Literature at Oxford University, before working in the City for several years.
-I am also a writer (as yet unpublished, aside from short stories), and am represented by Camilla Wray at Darley Anderson.
+I am also a writer (as yet unpublished, aside from short stories).
 I am currently a student on the Creative Writing MA at UEA, where I have been awarded the Malcolm Bradbury scholarship.

 I am particularly inspired by Scandinavian / Japanese ceramics, and their clean, modern forms.
 I also enjoy experimenting with the effects of various clays, for example speckled clay, and the different effects, patterns and textures which can be made by using slip and wax resist.
 While I aim for my work to look aesthetically pleasing, functionality is more important to me.
 I love the idea of my ceramics serving a practical purpose and becoming a part of someone’s daily life and routine.
 I use high-fire stoneware so everything is completely durable and dish-washer proof - everything you see I use in my own home.

 In addition to selling ceramics via my online shop, I often have stalls at London fairs (see 'stockists' for details of dates).

 Thanks so much for your interest in my ceramics - it means so much to me.